acediaye/Lane-Tracking/readme.md

 ![alt text](pics/mask.jpg)

 ## Hough Transform
 Transforms x, y space into rho, theta space to represent lines.
 Each point in x, y coordinates is a line in rho, theta coordinates.
-Each point in rho , theta coordinates is a line in x, y coordinates.
+Each point in rho, theta coordinates is a line in x, y coordinates.
 Hough transform takes all points of the lines in x, y cordinates and tries out all possible combinations in rho, theta coordinates.
 The intersecting lines are votes for the most correct rho, theta coordinates.
 Using m, b in x, y space cannot represent vertical lines due to m being infinite.\
 ![alt text](pics/accumulator_raw.png)\
-boosted values to see what the accumulator looks like\
+Boosted values to see what the accumulator looks like\
 ![alt text](pics/accumulator.png)

 ## Inverse Hough Transform